iGdea/node-clientlinker/README.md

 module.exports = linker;
 ```

-You can custom flows [like this](https://github.com/Bacra/node-clientlinker/wiki/Custom-Flow)
+You can custom flows [Like This](https://github.com/Bacra/node-clientlinker/wiki/Custom-Flow).

-Width custom flows, you can link any rpc.
-And you can get all data anywhere through `httpproxy` flow.
+Width custom flows, you can link any rpc

+and get all data anywhere through `httpproxy` Flow.

 ### Run